The Difference Between a Care Home and a Nursing Home

 Due to this, the majority of staff in residential care homes are trained to help give ‘basic’ care, such as administering medication, but not all staff will be qualified to provide medical care (however, some will be).

-These homes are ideal for people who have smaller medical needs, but need support with tasks that they can no longer do alone.
+These homes are ideal for people who have smaller medical needs, but still require support with tasks that they can no longer do alone.

-They essentially help to maintain people's independence, with help coming in the form of preparing meals, bathing or walking unaided to name a few.
+They essentially help to maintain people’s independence, by providing help in the form of preparing meals, bathing, mobility aid, and more.

 For some people, this may only be needed temporarily, whereas others may need this support for the foreseeable future.